Giaxasidis/Giaxasidis/README.md

 ## Hi, I'm Marios!

 I'm a 17-year-old self-taught developer with a strong focus on building robust, scalable systems.
-I specialize in JavaScript, TypeScript, and Java, designing clean architectures and performant applications for web, gaming, and automation ecosystems with precision and purpose.
+I specialize in JavaScript, designing clean, modular architectures and performant applications for web, gaming, and automation ecosystems with precision and purpose.

 ### What I Bring to the Table